WPDevelopers/wp-scheduled-posts/readme.txt

 == Upgrade Notice ==
-= 1.3.3 =
+= 1.3.4 =
-* Security check, compatible to WordPress 4.2 RC!
+* Nag Screen bug, and all from 1.3.3. like Security check, compatible to WordPress 4.2 RC!
 User survey for more coming feature.
 Must update.

 == Donation ==